StreamElements/docs/docs/chatbot/commands/default/sraffle.md

   inputPersona="moderator"
   inputUsernameOverride="ModUser"
   inputMessage="!sraffle 500 100"
-  outputMessage="PogChamp A Raffle has begun for 500 points PogChamp It will end in 100 seconds.
-Enter by typing "!join" OpieOP"
+  outputMessage='PogChamp A Raffle has begun for 500 points PogChamp It will end in 100 seconds.
+Enter by typing "!join" OpieOP'
 />

 Remember, viewers must type `!join` to participate in the raffle.
 The winner will be randomly selected and announced when the raffle ends.